 “Try to find a solution that isn’t just another phone interview,” Beatrice instructed Violet.
 “I want these candidates to have the same experience of an in-person interview without actually having to fly them here.”

-Live Video Interviewing Allows Recruiters and Candidates to Meet “Face-to-Face” Without Being in the Same Room
+Live Video Interviews Allows Recruiters and Candidates to Meet “Face-to-Face” Without Being in the Same Room

 When Violet does her research, she’ll discover the solution to this problem is live video interviewing.
 This video interviewing software will allow her to interview candidates face-to-face from anywhere in the world, eliminating the need to fly them to you for an in-person interview.
 Also, because the applicant is actually meeting a recruiter, they are provided with the same positive candidate experience.